Identity Theft & Banking Security Education

 You may set-up a Payee and schedule the first payment in the same session.
 If for any reason the Payee information cannot be verified or is in some way incorrect, you will be notified via phone so that you may correct the Payee information and reschedule a new payment.

 A confirmation number is displayed after you complete a transaction.
 This is your electronic receipt.
 The confirmation number is a record that transactions were accepted and will be processed, so you may record this number.
 Your statement will also include all of your online transactions.
 Print your statement for a paper receipt.

 If a payment has not posted to a merchant on time even though a payment was submitted online allowing sufficient delivery time for your payment method, you can submit an inquiry.
-Simply click on the Message icon located next to the payment that you would like to research.
-A new secure message screen will appear with a pre-filled Subject and additional information line.
-It is important to verify this information and provide details on the reason of your inquiry such as "payment has not posted" to help expedite the payment inquiry process.
+Simply click on Secure Messaging on the left menu bar and create an inquiry using the Bill Pay Question subject heading.
+Provide details on the reason of your inquiry such as "payment has not posted" to help expedite the inquiry process.

 Security begins with your browser session.
 To protect transactions, we only accept logins originating from a browser that supports the highest level of encryption (128-bit).
 Encryption prevents transactions from being read by unauthorized parties over the Internet.

 While online, you can use the Help Tab or send a secure message to our service provider.
 At any time during regular business hours you can contact your local Kaw Valley State Bank branch.